-The inextricable link between customer and employee experience makes the NPS methodology particularly fitting to measure engagement.
-Employee Net Promoter Score, or eNPS, adapted from NPS to measure employee engagement, works in exactly the same way as its customer-focussed counterpart — and it’s used by Google, Apple and Salesforce.
+This inextricable link between customer and employee experience makes the NPS methodology particularly fitting for measuring engagement.
+The Employee Net Promoter Score, or eNPS, was adapted from NPS to measure employee engagement — and it works in exactly the same way as its customer-focussed counterpart.

 In Peakon, we use this eNPS framework to ask one initial engagement question:

-This question is designed to encourage employees to consider the many different factors that have an impact on engagement, such as their working environment, potential for growth and their organisation’s culture, and apply how they feel to a single question.
+This question is designed to encourage employees to consider the many different factors that have an impact on engagement — such as their working environment, potential for growth, and their organization’s culture — and apply how they feel to a single question.

-However, just as you wouldn’t ask only one question to get a sense of how your employees are feeling at work, neither do we.
-In addition to this main engagement question, we also ask three further questions to measure the different outcomes of engagement — loyalty to your organisation, your satisfaction working at your company, and belief in your company’s products and services:
+We also ask three further questions to measure the different outcomes of engagement: loyalty to your organization, your satisfaction working at your company, and your belief in your company’s products and services:

-Together with the main engagement question, these three other factors roll up to provide one aggregated engagement score.
+Together with the main engagement question, these three other factors combine to provide one aggregated employee engagement score.

 Peakon provides insights using two complementary scales

 We gather responses to our engagement and driver questions on an 11-point scale ranging from 0 to 10.
-We chose this scale because it’s simple, intuitive and consistent.
-Survey respondents find it easy to understand at a glance that 0 indicates a low score, while a score of 10 is high.
+We chose this scale because it’s simple, intuitive, and consistent.
+Survey respondents find it easy to understand at a glance that 0 indicates a low score and 10 is a high score.

-Research also shows that an 11-point scale offers a more granular, varied data set than the commonly-used 5-point Likert scale (Leung, 2011).
+Research has shown that an 11-point scale offers a more granular, varied data set than the commonly-used 5-point Likert scale (Leung, 2011).
 Measuring on a more sensitive scale means that your employees can select an answer that more closely aligns with their own experiences.

-The overall score is calculated by subtracting the percentage of detractors from the percentage of promoters, giving you a score between -100 and 100.
-This makes the NPS scale more sensitive than the 0-10 average score view; when an employee’s response changes from detractor to passive, or passive to promoter, you’ll see the positive changes reflected in your score.
+Then, your overall score is calculated by subtracting the percentage of detractors from the percentage of promoters, giving you a score between -100 and 100.
+This makes the NPS scale even more sensitive than the 0-10 average score view.
+When an employee’s response changes from detractor to passive, or passive to promoter, you’ll see the positive changes reflected in your score.